← Back to Articles

 Main takeaways

-EU citizens do not need a visa or permit to live and work in Czech Republic — you already have the right as an EU citizen.Přechodný pobyt is a voluntary certificate that proves your registered residence.For freelancers the recommended order is: secure accommodation → get your trade licence → register for health and social insurance → apply for the přechodný pobyt certificate at the Ministry of Interior.Temporary residence permit gives you Czech birth number.
+EU citizens do not need a visa or permit to live and work in Czech Republic — you already have the right as an EU citizen.The osvědčení o registraci is a voluntary certificate that proves your registered residence; it is not a residence permit.For freelancers a practical order is: secure accommodation → get your trade licence → determine and register the applicable health and social insurance → apply for the certificate.As part of the application process, the Ministry normally requests a Czech personal identity number (rodné číslo) for you if you do not already have one.

 Who this applies to